puppup420247-org/EdgeEnterprise/edgeenterprise/faqs-edge-in-the-enterprise.md

 ## Do you support Mobile Device Management (MDM) and Microsoft Intune?

-Deployment and policy configuration of Microsoft Edge using MDM and Microsoft Intune is supported.
+Deployment and policy configuration of Microsoft Edge using Microsoft Intune is supported.
 For more information, see [Deploy Microsoft Edge using Microsoft Intune](deploy-edge-with-intune.md).
+MDM support is on our roadmap.

 ## See also